Gradient Flows for Frame Potentials on the Wasserstein Space: Introduction

 The Monge-Kantorovich optimal transport problem is the search for the set of joint measures which induce the infimum; any such joint distribution is called an optimal transport plan.
-In the quadratic case, when $\mu$ and $\nu$ do not assign positive measure to isolated points, then where $T$ is a deterministic transport map (or deterministic coupling): i.e., for all $\nu$-integrable functions $\phi$,
+In the quadratic case, when $\mu$ does not give mass to sets of dimension at most $d-1$, then where $T_{\#}\mu=\nu$ indicates that $T$ is a deterministic transport map (or deterministic coupling): i.e., for all $\nu$-integrable functions $\phi$,

-Equipped with the $p$-Wasserstein distance, $P_p(\Rd,W_p)$ is a complete, separable metric (``Polish'') space.
+Equipped with the $p$-Wasserstein distance, $(P_p(\Rd),W_p)$ is a complete, separable metric (``Polish'') space.
 In fact the set of measures with discrete, finite support is dense in $P_p(\Rd)$ (c.f.,\cite{OkoudjouCheng}).
-Convergence in $P_p(\Rd)$ is the usual weak convergence of probability measures, combined with convergence of the second moments.
-Alternatively, enlarging the set of allowable test functions, a sequence of measures $\{\mu_n\} \subset P_p(\Rd)$ is said to converge weakly in $P_p(\Rd,W_p)$ to $\mu\in P_p(\Rd)$ if for all continuous functions $\phi$ with for some $C>0$ and some $x_0\in \Rd$,
+Convergence in $P_p(\Rd)$ is the usual narrow convergence of probability measures, combined with convergence of the $p$th moments.
+Alternatively, enlarging the set of allowable test functions, a sequence of measures $\{\mu_n\} \subset P_p(\Rd)$ is said to converge weakly in $(P_p(\Rd),W_p)$ to $\mu\in P_p(\Rd)$ if for all continuous functions $\phi$ with for some $C>0$ and some $x_0\in \Rd$,

-On this space, there is a well-developed calculus based on the transport equation which allows for the construction of gradient flows.
-The connection between the transport equation and the 2-Wasserstein distance has been studied for years (\cite{AGS2005, BrenierPolar, McCannGangbo1996,EvansGangbo1999}).
-Indeed, as noted in \cite{BenamouBrenier}, in Monge's original problem (\cite{Monge}), there was already an implicit continuum mechanics formulation, and what is now considered Monge's problem is the result of a clever elimination of the time variable.
-Reintroducing the time variable, as in \cite{BenamouBrenier}, allows one to use methods from numerical PDEs to find solutions to the Monge-Kantorovich problem.
-However, this reintroduction of the time variable has much larger implications because the space $P_2(\Rd)$ is a Polish space.
-As a result, much effort has gone into developing a rich theory of gradient flows on the $p$-Wasserstein spaces, with weak solutions to flows based on the theory of $p$-absolutely continuous curves (e.g. \cite{AGS2005, GKP}).
-Tangent spaces can be defined, and with them a formal calculus.
+Much effort has gone into developing a rich theory of gradient flows on the $p$-Wasserstein spaces, with weak solutions to flows based on the theory of $p$-absolutely continuous curves (e.g., \cite{AGS2005, GKP}).
 Many PDEs can be reformulated as energy minimization problems in these spaces (e.g., \cite{CDFLS, JKO}).
 For our purposes, the technical basis for weak solutions provided by \cite{AGS2005} will be enough, although we will refer to intuitions and certain reformulations provided by \cite{GKP}.
-In particular, of the four approaches given in \cite{AGS2005} for establishing the well-posedness of a minimization problem in the Wasserstein spaces, we lead the reader through the one best suited to our potential.
-This foundation is outlined in brief in the Appendix.
-For specialists in optimal transport, the Appendix will likely prove unnecessary, but we include it to make the paper self-contained and to make it accessible for those coming from the frame community.
-We refer to \cite{AGS2005} and \cite{Villani2009} for a thorough and more general view of the field.